emery97/MAD24_P02_Team3/README.md

 - **Attach Image Button**:
   - Allows users to attach an image from their file system to support their feedback.

+- **RecyclerView of Attached image**
+  - Displays a list of image that the user attached

 - **Submit Feedback Button**:
   - Sends the user back to the home page after submitting feedback.